Jalili-73/thingsboard/README.md

   "t":"3"
 }]
 }
-the length of array is between 1 and 10 we want change to the thingsboard code to handle it
+<br/>the length of array is between 1 and 10<br/>
+we want change to the thingsboard code to handle it<br/>